Representative money

+Decidedly, commodity money is not a form of representative money, because the former has significant value of its own by being a commodity.
+Unlike fiat money (which may have no commodity backing), commodity-backed money (a form of representative money) must have its face value supported by something of intrinsic value.

+History

 There is no concrete evidence that the clay tokens used as an accounting tool to keep track of warehouse stores in ancient Mesopotamia were also used as representative money.
 However, the idea has been suggested.

-In 1895, English economist, Joseph Shield Nicholson wrote that credit expansion and contraction was in fact the expansion and contraction of representative money.
+In 1895, English economist Joseph Shield Nicholson wrote that credit expansion and contraction was in fact the expansion and contraction of representative money.

-In 1934 economist William Howard Steiner wrote that the term was used "at one time to signify that a certain amount of bullion was stored in the Treasury while the equivalent paper in circulation" represented the bullion.
+In 1934, economist William Howard Steiner wrote that the term was used "at one time to signify that a certain amount of bullion was stored in the Treasury while the equivalent paper in circulation" represented the bullion.